 When an individual becomes addicted to diet pills, detox is the first step of recovery in which the drug is safely removed from the body.
 Detox can be performed as part of either an inpatient or outpatient program, but a medical professional should always be near to closely monitor a stimulant detox.
 Medically-supervised detox can ensure a safer and more successful treatment plan, as doctors are able to observe vital signs around the clock and prescribe medications to keep patients comfortable and stable during withdrawal.
 The goal of diet pill detox is to minimize impacts of withdrawal and reduce rates of relapse so that a user may proceed to the next stage of addiction treatment.

 Reach out to a dedicated treatment specialist and learn how you can create the life you want.

 The Process of Diet Pill Detox

 Diet pill detox typically includes the prescription of a replacement drug for the patient or an ever-decreasing dose of the diet pill an individual is addicted to.
 Tapering off and replacement medications will prevent withdrawal symptoms from becoming too severe or dangerous.
 Detox should always be performed under the supervision of a medical professional.
 A person suffering from a diet pill addiction should never attempt to quit “cold turkey,” or abruptly stop taking the drug by themselves after prolonged use, as the symptoms of withdrawal may be severe.
 Medically-supervised detox is the safest way to detox as it allows the recovering user to withdraw from the diet pill in a secure environment under the watchful eye of trained medical professionals.
-Doctors will commonly prescribe Benzodiazepines and other sedatives for withdrawal symptoms such anxiety and insomnia, as well as include any holistic and therapeutic approaches that they believe will help a patient recover.
+Doctors will commonly prescribe Benzodiazepines and other sedatives for withdrawal symptoms such as anxiety and insomnia, as well as include any holistic and therapeutic approaches that they believe will help a patient recover.

 Withdrawal and Diet Pill Detox